 - Heat a large fry pan over medium flame and add olive oil.

-- Remove them from the pan.
+- Remove from the pan.
 Add the butter and melt over low medium heat.
 Add the chili sauce and seasonings.

 - Place brussels sprouts back in pan and stir well to coat with the sauce